How Does the Design of a DEX Prevent Front-Running in Large Trades?

 Some DEX designs, like those using batch auctions or a Frequent Batch Auction (FBA) mechanism, mitigate front-running.
 These systems collect all trades over a short period and execute them simultaneously at a single clearing price, eliminating the deterministic ordering of transactions that front-runners rely on to gain an advantage.

-What Are the Trade-Offs in Liquidity and Latency When Using a Batch Auction System?
+What Is the Concept of a “Clearing Price” in a Batch Auction System?

 How Can a Decentralized Exchange (DEX) Design Its Transaction Mechanism to Resist Sandwich Attacks?